EcsRx/ecsrx/docs/others/faqs-etc.md

 ## Generic Queries

-### How Performant is it?
+### How performant is it?

-Seems ok, it is built to be functional and that is the first and foremost focus of the library, to make your life easier and put some pattern in place for interaction with things.
+It's pretty good, it is built to be functional and extensible and that is the first and foremost focus of the library, to make your life easier and put some pattern in place for interaction with things in a sane way.

-Although performance is not the primary focus efforts have been made to make the framework peformant without sacrificing functionality or ease of use.
+Although performance is not the primary focus efforts have been made to make the framework peformant without sacrificing functionality or ease of use, such as adding the ability to batch your components together and use `structs` and optimized type lookups.

 As everything adheres to IoC and is easily changed with custom implementations you can performance tweak the code how you see fit for your specific scenarios.